 Water your succulent rarely in its dormant phase in the summer, or it just won’t use the water and it will cause problems.

-Any temperature above 40°F (4°C) is ideal for the Senecio Vitalis.
-This succulent is not cold hardy, so keep your plant from being in temperatures below 30°F (-1°C).
+Any temperature above 40°F (4°C) is ideal for Senecio Vitalis.
+This succulent is not cold-hardy, so keep your plant from being exposed to temperatures below 30°F (-1°C).

-It is suggested if temperatures where you live tend to go below 30°F (-1°C), you must bring the plant indoors until temperatures outside have risen consistently above the intolerable levels.
+It is suggested that if temperatures, where you live, tend to go below 30 °F (-1 °C), you must bring the plant indoors until temperatures outside have risen consistently above the intolerable levels.

-Allow your Senecio Vitalis to thrive in full sun, it is suggested that you should keep your succulent out in the sun for about 6 hours per day to get the best growing results.
+Allow your Senecio Vitalis to thrive in the full sun.
+It is suggested that you keep your succulent out in the sun for about 6 hours per day to get the best growing results.

 What Soil Should I Use For My Narrow-leaf Chalksticks Succulent?

-A mixture of 50 percent sand and 50 percent potting soil tends to work really well or a well-draining soil that has a higher sand content can work pretty much just as good, but it may need fertilizer once per year with it now having less potting soil to get nutrients from.
+A mixture of 50% sand and 50% potting soil works well, or a well-draining soil with a higher sand content can work almost as well, but it may require fertilizer once a year due to having less potting soil to get nutrients from.

 How Much Water Should I Give My Blue Chalk Fingers Succulent?

-Aside from rarely watering it during its dormant period in the summer, use the ‘dry and soak’ method for you to balance out how often to water your succulent.
+Aside from rarely watering it during its dormant period in the summer, use the “dry and soak” method for you to balance out how often you water your succulent.

 What Is The Best Amount Of Sunlight For Senecio Vitalis?

-6 hours per day in full sunlight is the best for your Senecio Vitalis to thrive in.
+6 hours of direct sunlight per day is ideal for your Senecio Vitalis to thrive.